alshival/rustyai/README.md

 # RustyAI
-A Rust OpenAI API Client for interacting with OpenAI's API, allowing for chat completions and streaming chat completions.
+A Rust OpenAI API Client by [Alshival's Data Service] for interacting with OpenAI's API, allowing for chat completions and streaming chat completions.

 ## Features
 - Retrieve OpenAI API key from a `secrets.toml` file.